nodejs/node/doc/api/events.md

    event.
-2. In the Node.js `EventTarget`, if an event listener is an async function or returns a `Promise`, and the returned `Promise` rejects, the rejection will be automatically captured and handled the same way as a listener that throws synchronously (see [`EventTarget` error handling][] for details).
+2. In the Node.js `EventTarget`, if an event listener is an async function or returns a `Promise`, and the returned `Promise` rejects, the rejection is automatically captured and handled the same way as a listener that throws synchronously (see [`EventTarget` error handling][] for details).

 ### `NodeEventTarget` vs. `EventEmitter`